rwtodd/org.rwtodd.crypto.spritz/README.md

   java version, since `val x` is so much more compact than `final int x`.
   This was some of my first scala code, and I'm sure it has many warts.

-The implementations that are just hashers are mainly to compare the way the implementation looks, and to see how they compare, speed-wise.

   * __Forth__: Like all forth, it's a compact, fun program, and a labor of love.
 Depending on which forth you run it on, it is